dockware/web/README.md

 ## Releases and Versions

-Dockware Flex has two main types of releases:
+Dockware web has two main types of releases:

 1. **Nightly Builds**: Available with the tag `dev-main`.
 2. **Stable Versions**: Versioned releases like `2.0.0`, `2.0.1`, etc.